sreiswig/my_blog/src/Blog/AIxCC.md

-# The AIxCC Comptetiton
+# AIxCC

-At DEF CON 2023 DARPA announced the AI Cyber Challenge to Redefine Code Security.
-The challenge is to design a Cyber Reasoning System to detect and patch the Top 25 Most Dangerous Software Weaknesses.
+The AIxCC is a challenge is to design a Cyber Reasoning System to detect and patch the Top 25 Most Dangerous Software Weaknesses.